aoluwatooni/aoluwatooni/README.md

 ### Hello there 👋, I'm Oluwatooni Adebiyi

-#### Data scientist, IT Business Analyst, Data Engineer, and Software Developer
+#### Data scientist, Data Engineer, and Software Developer

 - 🔢 I've always been a numbers person since I was little 👶
 - 📊 I love data 💙
 - 🤼 I love volounteering
-- 👯 I love contributing to open source projects.
 - 🚗 I love automobiles and how they work
+- 👯 I'm open to contributing to open source projects.

 - 💬 Ask me about Data Science, Data Engineering, Business Analysis